Dispatch-Aware Ragged Attention for Pruned Vision Transformers: Experiments

 \subsection{Model Scaling}

 \Cref{fig:scaling} and \Cref{tab:scaling} demonstrate that our approach generalizes across model scales.
-The speedup over padded execution decreases with model size (3.61$\times$ for DeiT-Ti vs.\ 2.29$\times$ for DeiT-B at peak throughput), since growing attention computing shrinks the effect of the dispatch-bound kernel.
+Peak throughput improvements over padded SDPA range from $1.71\times$ (DeiT-B) to $1.82\times$ (DeiT-Ti), remaining consistent because the dispatch bottleneck is independent of embedding dimension.